johnston9/la-donut/README.md

 6. #### As a First Time User, I want to know what I have added to my shopping bag, make updates or remove items and see the total.

     - Upon the adding of an item to the shopping bad a success message shows with a preview of all bag items and total and a link to the actual bag.
-The users total, updated on every transaction is displayed at the top of every page with a link to the bag. on going to the bag the user can see all their items and total and update select item quantities or remove the item entirely.
+The users total, updated on every transaction is displayed at the top of every page with a link to the bag.
+On going to the bag the user can see all their items and total and update select item quantities or remove the item entirely.
 A confirm alert displays if a user clicks Remove.

 <p align="center"><strong>Add item Success Message</p>
 <h2 align="center">